ngoosen/psyel_responsive_user_interface/README.md

 I decided to use this project to challenge my CSS skills by using as few libraries as possible and use a CSS first approach.
 For this reason, I also tried to not use too much Typescript for user interaction.

 For this project, I developed a local proxy that consumes an external API, using the tools offered by Next.js.
+I also created 2 endpoints to compile data from the external API.

 ## Next up